mmontielpz/decision-plane/README.md

 * missing or ambiguous information
 * anomalous patterns
 * delayed detection
-* gradual degradation of model behavior
+* gradual degradation of system behavior

 Many ML approaches frame this as a static classification problem.

 In practice, the challenge is **decision prioritization under uncertainty**, where:

 * errors have asymmetric cost
-* labels are noisy or delayed
+* labels are noisy, incomplete, or delayed
 * data distributions change over time
 * latency and reliability matter
-* business constraints influence outcomes
+* business constraints shape acceptable outcomes

 ---